appanp/supply-chain-fundas/docs/supply_chain_terminology.md

 **Order Picking**: The act of picking the products required for a fulfillment order in the required quantity.
 There are different ways in which picking can be done such as [zone picking](#zone-picking), etc. and are explained [here](https://6river.com/types-of-warehouse-order-picking-systems/).
 For more info, refer to [this link](https://www.sciencedirect.com/science/article/pii/S0360835221004150) which introduces 11-types of order picking.
 This is a warehouse operation.

 **Order Selector**: An order selector works in a warehouse or stockroom to select, store, pack, and monitor the inventory of products and fill customer orders correctly.
 Also known as a picker or warehouse selector, an order selector ensures items are properly packaged for shipping and will arrive safely at their destination.
-For more info, refer to [this link](https://www.betterteam.com/order-selector-job-description) and [this sample job description](./order-selector_job-descr_sample.md).
+For more info, refer to [this link](https://www.betterteam.com/order-selector-job-description), [this quora question](https://www.quora.com/In-warehouses-is-there-a-difference-between-an-order-selector-and-a-picker-I-know-picking-packing-etc-Just-not-sure-of-this-term) and [this sample job description](./order-selector_job-descr_sample.md).
 Difference between an order selector and a picker.
 Generally, an order selector uses a forklift to pull pallets of unboxed goods from the warehouse shelves and deliver them to the loading area or designated shipping area.
 A picker, on the other hand, is responsible for picking individual boxes or items off the shelves in the warehouse and placing them into the designated boxes or trays for shipping.

 <a name="anc-p">